AnoukSmet/Casa-Pedra-Nobre/testing.md

 On this page the owners can easily see all the reservations, displayed in various categories.
 The tables make it easy for the admin to navigate through the reservations.

-#### Site owner goals: I want to have a seperate section for arriving and inhouse reservations
+#### Site owner goals: I want to have a separate section for arriving and inhouse reservations
-#### Site owner goals: I want to have a seperate section as well for the reservations for the next 7 days so I can plan in advance
+#### Site owner goals: I want to have a separate section as well for the reservations for the next 7 days so I can plan in advance
-In order to meet these goals of the site owner, I have created a seperate section on the page for arrivals today and arrivals for the next 7 days.
+In order to meet these goals of the site owner, I have created a separate section on the page for arrivals today and arrivals for the next 7 days.

 ## GENERAL CONCLUSION

-Webiste is respnsiveness across various devices and browers, creating a good user experience for the user.
+Website is responsiveness across various devices and browsers, creating a good user experience for the user.
-On point of performance, I still see some oppportunities to have this improved:
+On point of performance, I still see some opportunities to have this improved:
 * Working with svg format for my images to make them more responsive
 * Minifying my files
 * Improving database queries (for example: only compare new reservation request to reservations that could interfere (+ / - 28 days ) instead of to all reservations